 Ceiling height is only a factor if your ceilings are over eight feet.
 But the formula is always based on the height above the table.

-When in doubt, hang your chandelier in the middle of your table with the bottom of it 30 inches above the table.
-Once your fixture is hung, you can usually adjust the height by taking links out of the chain OR cutting down the hanging rod.
+When in doubt, hang your chandelier in the middle of your table with the lowest point at 30 inches above the table.
+Once your fixture is hung, you can make it the correct height by adjusting the chain length.
+You can simply take links out of the chain or cut the hanging rod.

 If you find that the height feels off, you’re probably right.
 Your eye tells you things about proportion even when you don’t realize that’s what it is saying.
 Trust your gut and make adjustments.